CancerDetect®

 Service Details

-• Liquid biopsy enables the detection of variants with potential therapeutic relevance in patients where the tumor is inaccessible, allowing to gain information about the tumor and to address treatment – learn more
+• Liquid biopsy enables the detection of variants with potential therapeutic relevance in patients where the tumor is inaccessible, allowing to gain information about the tumor and to address treatment (see sample report “single/first sample”). — Learn more

-• Highly sensitive and accurate detection of actionable, most prevalent driver mutations in 36 genes with very low allele frequencies by using duplex UMI-based technology (NAF ≥ 0.25 %)
+• Highly sensitive and accurate detection of actionable, most prevalent driver mutations in 31 genes and gene fusions in 6 genes with very low allele frequencies by using duplex UMI-based technology (NAF ≥ 0.25%)

 • High coverage: 50,000–100,000x raw coverage

-• Simple, non-invasive, and repeatable sampling provides best conditions for longitudinal follow-up testing and disease monitoring
+• Simple, non-invasive, and repeatable sampling provides the best conditions for longitudinal follow-up testing and disease monitoring.

-• By very sensitive detection of tumor-specific biomarkers, the analysis of ctDNA can be used to track tumor dynamics in real time and intervene or adjust treatment if necessary (e. g., at acquired drug resistance)
+• By very sensitive detection of tumor-specific biomarkers, the analysis of cfDNA can be used to track tumor dynamics in real-time and intervene or adjust treatment if necessary (e. g., at acquired drug resistance).

-Each single medical report is prepared and discussed by an interdisciplinary team of scientists and physicians to guarantee highest quality.
+Every single medical report is prepared and discussed by an interdisciplinary team of scientists and physicians to guarantee the highest quality.

 Our Standard Sample Requirements